 Your doctor should closely monitor you for signs of early kidney disease, such as protein and other abnormalities in the urine.

 Lupus also commonly accelerates and worsens atherosclerosis (hardening of the arteries), so your doctor may also monitor for risk factors like high blood pressure, cholesterol, and diabetes.
 Your doctor may also advise you to not smoke.
 It is very important to get treatment for atherosclerosis.

 An antinuclear antibody (ANA) test is the most important test for lupus, as almost all people with lupus will have elevated blood levels of antinuclear antibodies.
-However, a diagnosis will not be based on ANA results alone, because many people have positive ANA tests without lupus, and it can also occur in other autoimmune diseases.
+However, a diagnosis will not be based on ANA results alone, because many people have positive ANA tests without lupus, and they can also occur in other autoimmune diseases.
 The ANA is a very non-specific test, and elevated levels may not last in some people.
 The diagnosis of lupus is based upon multiple factors, including other blood tests, in addition to the ANA.

 Your medical history and a physical examination done by your doctor will play an important role in making the diagnosis.
 Other laboratory studies such as tests of kidney function, as well as joint X-rays and MRI (magnetic resonance imaging) scans, will help determine the extent of the disease.

 Some people may need heart tests and an electroencephalogram (a test to measure electrical activity of the brain) to detect neurolupus (lupus that affects the brain).

 The use of medication to treat lupus depends on the severity of the disease.
 In some cases, medication may not even be necessary.